 The CARES Act is still new and retirement account custodians, including the TSP are scrambling to make adjustments to accommodate the updates.
-According to the TSP website they expect the loan options will be available no later than June 22, 2020 and that the withdraw option will be available in mid-July 2020.
+According to the TSP website, they expect the loan options will be available no later than June 22, 2020, and that the withdrawal option will be available in mid-July 2020.
 Updates and forms will be available on their website.

 The TSP loan and withdrawal options may be the same for every participant, but each person has a unique situation.
 If you need help navigating which options make sense for you, we can help.
 Contact us at 904-374-9098 or email@example.com.